The first computing devices and machines. Calculating machine

 Targeting 2 3 3 1 2 1

-Data presentation form floating point floating point floating point
+Data presentation form Floating point Floating point Floating point

-floating and fixed
+Floating and fixed

-Machine word length (double bit) 36 45 45 24 37 48
+Machine word length (double-bit) 36 45 45 24 37 48

-Speed (op. / s) 5 thousand 20 thousand 20 thousand 14-15 thousand 5 thousand 100 thousand
+Speed (op/s) 5 thousand 20 thousand 20 thousand 14-15 thousand 5 thousand 100 thousand

 RAM, type, capacity (words)

-new core 2048
+Product core 2048

-new core 8192
+Product core 8192

-new core 4096-16 384
+commercial core 4096-16 384

-new core 4096-16 384
+commercial core 4096-16 384

-new core
+commercial core

-custom core 8192-65 536
+product core 8192-65 536

-VZU, type, capacity (words) NML 120 thousand NML 16 million NML 8 million NML up to 5 million NML 12 million NMB130 thousand
+VZU, type, capacity (words) NML 120 thousand NML 16 million NML 8 million NML up to 5 million NML 12 million NMB130 thousand.

-Then, in the process of the formation of an industrial society, the problem of mastering energy came to the fore - first thermal, then electrical, and finally atomic.
+Then, in the process of the formation of industrial society, the problem of mastering energy came to the fore - first thermal, then electrical, and finally atomic.

-The most important task of society is to restore communication channels in the new economic and technological conditions to ensure clear interaction between all areas of economic, scientific and social development, both in individual countries and on a global scale.
+The most important task of society is to restore communication channels in new economic and technological conditions to ensure clear interaction between all areas of economic, scientific and social development, both in individual countries and on a global scale.

 A modern computer is a universal, multifunctional, electronic automatic device for working with information.

 J. Boole is rightfully considered the father of mathematical logic.
-A section of mathematical logic, Boolean algebra, is named after him.
+A branch of mathematical logic, Boolean algebra, is named after him.
 J. Boole invented a kind of algebra - a system of notation and rules applied to all kinds of objects, from numbers and letters to sentences (1854).

 And others.